RoBitCat/RoBitCat/README.md

 ## Hi there 👋

+I am a student at LAB university of Applied Sciences.
+I'm studying Industrial Information Technology.
+I have some little experience with hosting a home server and working to improve and add more functionally to it.

 <!--
 **RoBitCat/RoBitCat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.